 You’ll still be responsible for keeping these records if you outsource self-billing to a third party provider.

-If you don’t keep the required records, then the self-billed invoices you issue won’t be proper VAT invoices.
+If you do not keep the required records, then the self-billed invoices you issue will not be proper VAT invoices.

 Once you’ve got a self-billing agreement with a supplier, you must issue self-billed invoices for all the transactions with them during the period of the agreement.